edogola4/bingebox/README.md

 - Movie details fetched from The Movie Database (TMDb).
 - Clean and intuitive interface powered by dynamic JavaScript functionality.
 - Customizable and scalable for future enhancements.

+## Key Code Snippets
+The project uses the following utility function and constants to interact with the TMDb API: